Table of Contents

 discount_percent = get_discount_value(discount_code)

 Result?
-Revenue leakage for weeks, customer service teams dealing with incorrectly applied discounts and days of auditing orders.
-AI didn't write bad code - it wrote code that worked perfectly except for the one constraint it never knew existed.
+Revenue leakage for weeks, customer service teams dealing with incorrectly applied discounts, and days of auditing orders.
+AI did not write bad code.
+It wrote code that worked perfectly except for the one constraint it never knew existed.

 AI coding assistants are trained on code repositories that represent a snapshot in time.
-They don't know about security vulnerabilities discovered last month or breaking API changes in the latest library version.
+They do not know about security vulnerabilities discovered last month or breaking API changes in the latest library version.

-When AI suggests a dependency or import statement, it's recommending what was popular and common in its training data, not what's secure and current in your production environment.
+When AI suggests a dependency or import statement, it is recommending what was popular and common in its training data, not what is secure and current in your production environment.
 This creates a dangerous gap: the code looks professional and follows best practices from 2-3 years ago, but those practices might now be security liabilities.

 import jwt